 Structure of Leveraged Lease

-The leveraged lease is designed in such a way that that almost 20% to 40% of the money is arranged by the lessor of the asset and the rest is borrowed from the third party known as the lender of the leased arrangement.
+The leveraged lease is designed in such a way that almost 20% to 40% of the money is arranged by the lessor of the asset and the rest is borrowed from the third party known as the lender of the leased arrangement.
 The lessor’s benefits are generally associated with the actual cost of the asset, therefore, this entire process is called Leveraged.
 Another aspect of this vehicle is that the lessee will pay the rental payments to the lender directly which makes it a special kind of lease arrangement.
-The lessor will be free any obligation due in favor of the lessee in case of any default.
+The lessor will be free of any obligation due in favor of the lessee in case of any default.

 Difference Between Leveraged Leasing and Leveraged Financing

-- The basic difference between the Leveraged leasing and leveraged financing is that in leveraged leasing there are three parties involved the lessor, lessee, and the lender.
+- The basic difference between Leveraged leasing and leveraged financing is that in leveraged leasing there are three parties involved the lessor, the lessee, and the lender.
 However, in leveraged financing, there are only two parties involved lessor and the lessee.

 - In leveraged leasing, the obligation for the payment lies with the lessee to the lender whereas in leveraged financing the burden of payment lies with the lessee to the lessor only.

 - In leveraged leasing, the lender has the right to the asset whereas in leveraged financing the right is kept with the lessor only.